-So what manipulatives should every classroom have?
-Here is my Top 10 list...
+So what are some examples of math manipulatives that should be in every elementary classroom?
+Here is my Top 10 list of the best ones...

 You can teach kids standard algorithms all day long.
 But if they don't have a solid understanding of our base-ten number system, they really won't know what they're doing.
-A set of base-ten blocks with thousands, hundreds, tens, and ones will really help them get it.
-Not only are they great for teaching regrouping; they also help students visualize quantities.
+A set of base-ten blocks with thousands, hundreds, tens, and ones really helps kids develop strong number sense.
+They also let you represent abstract concepts with concrete objects.

 DRY ERASE NUMBER LINES

-If I have to pick one manipulative to buy, this might be it.
+If I had to pick one manipulative to buy, this might be it.
 There are so many uses for dry-erase number lines - skip counting, addition, subtraction, elapsed time, fractions.
-I use numbers lines in almost every math unit and it uses up a lot of paper if you're printing them.
-Dry erase ones are well worth the cost!
-You can get basic 0-20 ones or ones that show both positive and negative numbers for older students.
-I love how number lines let students see the distance between two quantities.
+Almost any topic in your math curriculum can be taught using number lines.
+They are fantastic for problem solving and are an easy way to create visual models of equations.
+I especially love how number lines let students see the distance between two quantities.
 Such an important concept!

 Dice are great for more than just playing games.
 You can have students roll two and multiply.
 Roll two (or three) and add.
 Roll two and subtract.
 You get the idea!
 Dice are also great for teaching probability and volume!
-If you teach kindergarten, try using them during small group instruction.
+If you teach kindergarten, try using them during your small group math lessons.
 Roll a pair of dice and see who can tell you the number shown first.
-Being able to recognize quantities in various arrangements is an important skill.
+Being able to recognize quantities in different ways and various arrangements (subitizing) is an important skill.

 You would be surprised at how many ways you can use a deck of cards in the classroom!
 One of my favorite games when I taught kindergarten and first grade was the tens game.
 To play, remove all of the face cards from the deck.
 Keep only the ace through nines.
 Pass them out, one to each student.
 When you say GO, students try to find a partner they can make a ten with as quickly as possible.
 It was super simple and short, but the kids loved it!